WhatIsMortgageLoan_Banner_WC

 Mortgage loan interest rates are typically competitive and reasonable.
 Lenders consider factors such as the borrower's credit score, income, and property value while determining the interest rate.
 Securing a mortgage loan with a favorable interest rate ensures manageable monthly repayments and overall cost savings.

-Mortgage loans often allow borrowers a Loan Against Property Balance Transfer facility to another lender offering better terms and interest rate.
+Mortgage loans often allow you to transfer your Loan Against Property balance to another lender for availing better terms and interest rate.

 Salaried Applicants